 The text discusses the difference between a sprint review and a sprint demo.
 It emphasizes that a sprint review is more than just a demonstration and should be a conversation involving attendees, asking for feedback and discussing new functionality ideas.
 Calling it a demo devalues these aspects and may lead to skipping important discussions.
-The […] ➡️➡️➡️
+The author encourages referring to it as a sprint review instead. ➡️➡️➡️

 Agile2024 conference is scheduled for July 22-26 in Dallas.
 The post introduces Semira Allen as part of the program team responsible for organizing the event.
 The Agile Alliance shares Q&A sessions with the team members.
 Source: Agile Alliance. ➡️➡️➡️